Vision – Five Goals and Ten Values

 Growing as many of these as we can, without shrinking the others, will allow us to live Good Lives, lead Good Organizations, and grow Good Societies.
 The heart of the good, in this model, is empathy and ethics.
 Those are the glues that holds all adaptive systems together.

-The second progress model we proposed is the Ten Values.
+In addition to the Five Goals, we recommend thinking of progress as the pursuit and balancing of Ten Values.
 These values derive from the Five Goals, in two sets of five, the first being more evolutionary and the second more developmental, as follows:

 Evolutionary Values: Empathy, Insight, Diversity, Freedom, Creativity (EIDFC).